onierstrasz/Recipes/oliebollen.md

 Heat oil on induction range at 5 with lid on for about 20m.
 Use front left burner.
 After adding first batch, raise to 6, or alternate between 5 and 6.

 For a half portion, add some extra milk.
 Takes 90" for the dough to rise sufficiently.

+2024-12-24 NB: new induction range
+Heat oil on induction range at 7 with lid on for about 20m to 130°C. Use front left burner.
+Alternate between 7 and 8 if necessary.